Twinklebear/dxr-ao-bake/README.md

 # DXR Ambient Occlusion Baking

-A demo of ambient occlusion map baking using DXR.
+A demo of ambient occlusion map baking using DXR inline ray tracing.
 Uses [xatlas](https://github.com/jpcy/xatlas) to unwrap the mesh.
+The mesh is rasterized into the atlas image by using the UV coordinates as the output vertex positions, and the AO factor computed by using inline ray tracing in the fragment shader.

 ## Dependencies